Caitlin Clark moves into No. 2 on NCAA scoring list as No. 3 Iowa pounds Northwestern 110-74 - WTOP News

 Cheered on by a crowd of 7,039 filled with Iowa colors and dotted with Clark shirts, the senior guard went 11 for 22 from the field and 10 for 10 at the free-throw line.
 It was her 13th game this season with at least 30 points.

+But it was her passing that really stood out.
+She made a nice pass ahead to Hannah Stuelke for a fast-break layup in the second quarter, and she found Sydney Affolter for a backdoor layup in the third.

+“This was one that was definitely circled on my calendar, just because I know the amount of Iowa fans in the Chicago area,” Clark said.
+“So I was super excited to come here.
+I love this gym.”

-Hannah Stuelke had 17 points and nine rebounds for Iowa (20-2, 9-1 Big Ten), which earned its second straight win since a 100-92 overtime loss at Ohio State on Jan.
-21. Kate Martin added 16 points.
+Stuelke had 17 points and nine rebounds for Iowa (20-2, 9-1 Big Ten), which earned its second straight win since a 100-92 overtime loss at Ohio State on Jan.
+21. Kate Martin added 16 points, and Gabbie Marshall finished with 12 on 4-for-5 shooting from 3.

 Northwestern (7-14, 2-8) lost its fifth straight game.
 Melannie Daley scored 19 points for the Wildcats, and Hailey Weaver finished with 13.